 How to create a new progressive single function question

-Select free coding from the options that appear, then click Next
+Select free coding from the options that appear, then click Next.

 When prompted, click the Make Progressive toggle to turn on the feature.
 The toggle will be green when enabled.